dgoulet-tor/arti/CONTRIBUTING.md

   check the
   [Other Installation Methods](https://forge.rust-lang.org/infra/other-installation-methods.html)

-  Arti should always build with the most recent _stable_ Rust release, and _may_ build with one or two older Rust releases.
-Eventually, we may declare some long-term Minimum Supported Rust Version (MSRV), but while Arti is still in its early stages, you'll need to stay up-to-date.

 - [Git](https://git-scm.com/downloads) note, for Linux, MacOS, and some Unix-like devices Git may be available via a package manager; `apt`, `brew`, `yum`, `pacman`, etc.